What is Inviwo?

 Community

-Inviwo is used and maintained by researchers at many international universities, core development takes place at Linköping U, Ulm U, and Karolinska U. For help and general discussion join us on our Slack server.
+Inviwo is used and maintained by researchers at many international universities, core development takes place at Linköping U, Ulm U, and KTH.
+For help and general discussion join us on our Slack server.

 More Features and Information